Confidential Post-Traumatic Stress Disorder (PTSD) Assessment and Testing in Texas

 Comorbid PTSD refers to a condition where PTSD occurs with other psychiatric disorders.
 This is more common in individuals who experience mental health challenges like depression, anxiety, and substance use disorders.
 The presence of a co-occurring disorder complicates diagnosis, treatment, and management since the symptoms typically overlap and influence each other.

-This makes it more difficult to identify and address each condition effectively.
+This makes it more difficult and important to identify and address each condition effectively.
 Understanding and treating comorbid PTSD requires a comprehensive approach that considers all coexisting conditions.
 This involves integrating treatment plans using therapeutic approaches that support each diagnosis and effectively improve outcomes.

 Acute Stress Disorder (ASD) is a mental health condition that can develop shortly after you experience or witness a traumatic event.
 It is characterized by symptoms that are similar to PTSD but occur within a month of the trauma and can last from three days to one month.
 You may experience similar symptoms, such as flashbacks, nightmares, dissociation, and avoidance of reminders of the trauma.